The Marcia Murray Memorial Fund:

 - How does EMDR therapy assist therapists and other health professionals in resolving the personal and professional impact resulting from a client's suicide?

 This fund was initiated with a bequest from E.M.
-"Sandy" Murray as a way to memorialize his oldest daugher, Marcia, who died by suicide in 1979.
+"Sandy" Murray as a way to memorialize his oldest daugher, Marcia, who died by suicide in 1979 when she was 27 years old.
 At the time of Marcia's death, there was a lack of effective psychotherapy approaches for those at high risk of suicide.
 Strategies for those left in the wake of suicide were also inadequate.
+Nearly 40 years later, with suicide rates at an all time high, more effective intervetnions are still needed.
 It was Sandy's wish that Marcia's life and the tragedy of her death make a positive difference in the world by helping those at risk of suicide and those impacted by suicide..

 The EMDR Research Foundation is grateful to Sandy Murray's generous bequest that has initiated this fund.
 By donating to this fund you will support EMDR therapy research in suicide prevention and survivor support, while supporting Sandy's wish to honor his oldest daughter's life.